-New beginners (freshman) begin in year one of the curriculum.
-Students with previous college experience may begin in Year Two.
-Year Two for all students is a competitive entry process.
+New beginners (freshmen) are admitted to year one of the curriculum.
+Year Two requires a competitive entry process.

 For more information, see the Veterinary Nursing website.

 Veterinary Nursing Major Change (CODO) Requirements

 Careers

 As part of the veterinary team, credentialed veterinary technicians perform a wide range of veterinary nursing, imaging, anesthesia, dental hygiene and diagnostic laboratory procedures in a veterinary practice.
 Other career opportunities include specialty practice, clinic/hospital team leaders, research, veterinary technology program educators, pharmaceutical sales, wildlife rehabilitation, zoo and shelter medicine.